-What is The Church of Panagia Kapnikarea?
+What is the Church of Panagia Kapnikarea?

 The Church of Panagia Kapnikarea, or just ‘Kapnikarea’, is one of the oldest churches in Athens and was built in the 11th century on top of an ancient Greek temple.